How to Use Location Based SMS Marketing (Examples Included)

 - Increase sales: Location-based advertising done right can help you grow revenue.

-- Easy to start: Using SMS to start location-based mobile advertising takes only minutes to set up.
+- Easy to start: Using SMS or MMS to start location-based mobile advertising takes only minutes to set up.

 - You can talk to anyone with a phone: Some versions of mobile ads can only be sent to smartphone users, but if you do location-based advertising via SMS you can access anyone with a mobile phone.